IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2017_Volume1.md

 Feature | Description
 ---|---
-[Knockout Disable Handler](#comboKnockoutDisable)| Knockout Disable binding handler has been implemnted for the combo.
+[Knockout Disable Handler](#comboKnockoutDisable)| Knockout Disable binding handler has been implemented for the combo.

 ### Editors

 Feature | Description
 ---|---
-[Knockout Disable Handler](#editorsKnockoutDisable)| Knockout Disable binding handler has been implemnted for the editors.
+[Knockout Disable Handler](#editorsKnockoutDisable)| Knockout Disable binding handler has been implemented for the editors.

 ### igNumericEditor

 Feature | Description